CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 In cases like this, the final Landing Page is different to that registered with Crossref, so we can't know without following it.

 In some cases, Publisher sites implement checks which prevent automated access, such as requiring cookies and performing redirects using JavaScript.
-In this example the DOI has been anonymised, but it is based on a real example.
+In this example the DOI has been anonymized, but it is based on a real example.
 Trying to resolve the DOI `10.XXX/YYY.06.008` without cookies enabled produces:

 | URL | Comment |
 |-----|---------|